baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 * `user_data` - (Optional) User Data
 * `deploy_set_ids` - (Optional) Deploy set id list the instance belong to. *NOTE*:Change of this list will reboot bcc instance, probably.

-The `billing` object supports the following:

-* `payment_timing` - (Required) Payment timing of billing, which can be Prepaid or Postpaid.
+* `payment_timing` - (Optional) Payment timing of billing, which can be Prepaid or Postpaid.
 The default is Postpaid.
 * `reservation` - (Optional) Reservation of the instance.

 The `reservation` object supports the following: